NiciFranchi/Asthma-Control/Final Delivery/User_Guide.md

 "Well Controlled" is presented to the user in a green panel, "Not Well Controlled" is presented in yellow, and "Very Poorly Controlled" is presented in red.

 These **Actions** are presented as editable to the end user.
 This allows for the clinician to customize the action steps for an individual patient (e.g., add patient-specific context for clarity or add or remove action steps) if desirable.
+To edit, click into the panel and begin typing.

 ## Saving externally
 When the end user is ready to save the asthma control levels they press the *Transmit to FHIR* button to save information from this questionnaire.